-Degrees are regularly awarded at Commencement in May.
-Graduation without ceremony is also possible at the beginning of the Fall and Spring Semesters.
+Degrees are regularly awarded at Commencement at the end of Spring term.
+Graduation without ceremony is also possible at the beginning of the Fall and Spring terms, and a conferral of degrees may take place at Fall Convocation if a significant number of students are receiving degrees.
 Students planning to graduate must file a declaration of intent with the Registrar six weeks prior to graduation.
 A graduation fee is charged to help cover expenses (see Schedule of Fees).
 Graduation announcements are available to students approximately a month before Commencement.
 No student with outstanding debts to the Seminary will be allowed to graduate or participate in the graduation ceremony.